 As a signing agent who handles loan signings at different locations throughout the day, one of Leak’s most important practices with clients is staying in constant contact.
 If she encounters a delay during one notarization, she always takes time to contact other companies and signers she’s scheduled to meet later in the day and let them know what’s going on.
 She always texts a confirmation to let signers and companies know when she’s coming.

-Brown, too, always keeps in contact with clients throughout the course of assignments.
-“We’re not like phone or utilities companies, who can show up anytime during the business day,” she said “We are expected at a certain time, so if I’m going to be late, I always communicate.”
+Brown, too, always communicates with clients throughout assignments.
+“We’re not like phone or utilities companies, who can show up anytime during the business day,” she said.
+“We are expected to arrive at a certain time, so if I’m going to be late, I always communicate.”

 Leak advises Notaries to treat all their business contacts with courtesy, adding that it doesn’t matter whether a company contacts you only once or twice per year, or on a regular basis.